alokrai0607/alokrai0607/README.md

 # Alok Kumar Rai

 ## Introduction
 Hello!
-My name is Alok and I am a passionate Full Stack Web Developer with strong administrative and problem-solving skills.
+My name is Alok and I am a passionate Java Backend Web Developer with strong administrative and problem-solving skills.
 This README provides an overview of my skills, experiences, and social media profiles.

 ## Personal Information
 - Name: Alok Kumar Rai